compuvin/SoftwareMatrix/README.md

 To Do:
 - Create web GUI (in PHP?) - allow for categorization of applications and quick reporting/searching
-- Enhance vulnerability table - Auto addition from CheckVulnerabilities.vbs, email with top 10 high risk software
+- DONE: Enhance vulnerability table - Auto addition from CheckVulnerabilities.vbs, email with top 10 high risk software
 - Create and Integrate WhatTheFOSS list
 - Better code documentation